100 Famous Logos: Design Lessons & Brand Strategy for 2026

 The leaping deer is a symbol of durability and connection to the land.

-- The Fact: The company registered its first logo of a leaping deer in 1876.
+- The Fact: The company registered its first logo, featuring a leaping deer, in 1876.
 Interestingly, the first version used a type of African deer.
 Later versions corrected this to the native North American white-tailed deer.
 The logo has been simplified over the years, with the current version leaping upwards to suggest progress.

 - My Take: This is an excellent example of logo evolution.
 The company has modernised the mark over time without losing the core symbol.
 It has become cleaner and more dynamic, but is still unmistakably the John Deere deer.

-- Lesson for You: If you have an iconic logo, evolve it, don't replace it.
+- Lesson for You: If you have an iconic logo, consider evolving it rather than replacing it.
 Subtle updates can keep your brand looking current without sacrificing decades of brand equity.

 44. Intel